Ahmed0427/Ahmed0427/README.md

 ## Ahmed

 Sleep-deprived CS student powered by caffeine and bad decisions.
 Builds apps no one asked for.
 Reinvents wheels, badly.
 Writes Go for fun, C for pain.
-Neovim addict.
-Terminal dweller.
-Coffee via `ssh terminal.shop`.
+Likes command-line tools, terminal-based workflows, and Neovim.

 ## Currently Learning